openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-expand-safe-area.md

 getKeyboardAvoidMode(): KeyboardAvoidMode

-Obtains the avoidance mode of the virtual keyboard.
+Obtains the avoid mode of the virtual keyboard.

 **Atomic service API**: This API can be used in atomic services since API version 11.